cloudflare/workers-docs/content/tutorials/build-a-rustwasm-function/_index.md

 }
 ```

 If `wrangler preview --watch` is running, you'll see the output of your Rust program in your browser a few seconds after you save in your editor.
-Wrangler watches your project for changes, compiles your Rust to WebAssembly, and will show you any compiler errors you have so you can focus on development!
+Wrangler watches your project for changes then compiles your Rust to WebAssembly and outputs compiler errors.

 ## Publish